Skip to main content

 You specify the SVM when you create the policy group.

-• Beginning with ONTAP 9.18.1, you can assign QoS policies to objects contained inside other objects that have QoS policies, such as a volume contained in an SVM.
+• Beginning with ONTAP 9.18.1, you can assign QoS policies to volumes contained in SVMs that have QoS policies.
 When you use nested QoS policies, the most restrictive policy is applied.

 For more information about how to use Storage QoS, see the System Administration Reference.